 Earlier in his career, Mr. Wolpow was the primary investor and principal shareholder of Trinity Health Ventures, Inc. In 2000, Trinity, being a primary entity in a Goldman Sachs roll up, became Odyssey Healthcare Inc (NASDAQ: ODSY), later selling in June 2010 to Gentiva Health Services (NASDAQ: GTIV) for over a billion dollars.
 Mr. Wolpow was also one of the principals with Freedom Health, Inc., an intelligent debit health card developed in association with Buck Consultants, Mellon Bank and MasterCard.
 His ﬁrst health-related company started in 1995 when he was recruited to run theHealthChannel.com.

 He also represents individual directors, and boards of directors, with respect to corporate governance, ﬁduciary duties, internal investigations, and risk management.
 Mr. Lebrecht practices before the SEC and FINRA on matters involving issuers, broker-dealers, and other service professionals.
 He has served as a director of both for-profit and nonproﬁt entities, has been named one of the Best Lawyers in America for Mergers & Acquisitions each year since 2006, presented at the SEC’s Roundtable on Microcap Securities, was named one of Orange County’s top lawyers, has been named a Super Lawyer in Securities and Corporate Finance, named one of Utah’s Legal Elite, and has been active in the corporations and securities law committees of the California State Bar and the Utah State Bar.
-Mr. Lebrecht has a BBA in Business Administration (1991), Master of Business Administration (1995), and JD (1995) from the University of San Diego.
-He completed Harvard’s Executive Program on Negotiation in 2016, and is currently working on a Master of Laws – LLM, Tax Law and Taxation from New York University (expected completion 2021).
+Mr. Lebrecht has a BBA in Business Administration (1991), Master of Business Administration (1995), and JD (1995) from the University of San Diego, a Master of Laws – LLM, Tax Law and Taxation from New York University (2021), and completed Harvard’s Executive Program on Negotiation in 2016.

 Mr. Brochu is a seasoned technology executive who has over 20 years of senior-level experience at a variety of global companies.
 Most recently, he was the president and CEO of Global Market Insite, developer of technology platforms serving the market research industry.
 The company was acquired by WPP in September 2011.
 Prior to that he served as the president and CEO of Loudeye Corporation, a global leader of digital music platforms and digital media distribution services, which Nokia acquired in 2006.